-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.

-Filed by the Registrant ⊠ Filed by a Party other than the Registrant \square Check the appropriate box: ☑ Preliminary Proxy Statement ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) ☐ Definitive Proxy Statement ☐ Definitive Additional Materials ☐ Soliciting Material Pursuant to §240.14a-12 Inhibikase Therapeutics, Inc. (Name of Registrant as Specified In Its Charter) Not applicable.
-(Name of Person(s) Filing Proxy Statement, if other than the Registrant) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): ☑ No fee required.
+Filed by the Registrant ⊠ Filed by a Party other than the Registrant \square Check the appropriate box: ☐ Preliminary Proxy Statement ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) ☑ Definitive Proxy Statement ☐ Definitive Additional Materials ☐ Soliciting Material Pursuant to §240.14a-12 Inhibikase Therapeutics, Inc. (Name of Registrant as Specified In Its Charter) Not applicable.
+(Name of Person(s) Filing Proxy Statement, if other than the Registrant) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): Payment of Filing Fee (Check the appropriate box): Payment of Filing Fee (Check the appropriate box): ☑ No fee required.
+Payment of Filing Fee (Check the appropriate box): ☑ No fee required. ☐ Fee paid previously with preliminary materials.